5l1v3r1/perso-CYBERWAR2020_webapp/README.md

 * If you looking for something to develop/solve, ctrl+f your name in files.

+* Use 'inspect' tool in the browser and go to "tablet" mode, you can check the display of the phone of your choice!

 ## IMPORTANT UPDATES
 * Django server in dir 'Web' parametrized and ready to use!
 PULL GIT ASAP (ask Ben for more info)